U.S. EOD, French K-9 train to enhance security and stability in Africa

 |Downloads:

-This work, U.S. EOD, French K-9 train to enhance security and stability in Africa [Image 5 of 5], by TSgt Stephanie Longoria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. EOD, French K-9 train to enhance security and stability in Africa, by TSgt Stephanie Longoria, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT